 In the wild animals are often injured for a number of reasons.
 The actual wounds may kill the animals, or their injuries may cripple them in ways that are fatal, such as certain types of mutilations.
 In other cases, even though they survive, they are partly crippled or suffer chronic pain, and their lives are much shorter.

 Many animals die after suffering a great deal due to extreme temperatures.
 This happens regularly in nature, and sometimes animals suffer whole seasons due to this.
-In addition, animals are negatively affected due to other factors having to do with climate such as rain, snow and draughts.
+In addition, animals are negatively affected due to other factors having to do with climate such as rain, snow and droughts.

 Earthquakes, hurricanes, volcanic eruptions, tsunamis and natural forest fires can cause much suffering and many deaths.
 Even when it would be possible to help them, most animals affected by natural disasters are left to die or to endure debilitating injuries that could have been healed.